Join us for WaterWORKS 2025- Jan. 14, 2025

 Several STEM-related curriculum units were developed as a result of this program, which are being updated and will be posted in the "Resources" tab of this page, as well as the STEM at School page.

-Our goal is to expand the Teacher-in-Residence Program in Summer 2022.
-Through a grant from the Woods Hole Sea Grant in Summer 2021 we are expanding our efforts to support diversity in STEM by supporting teachers from underrepresented groups in STEM (Women, Black, Indigenous, People of Color), or those teaching students primarily from underrepresented populations.
+Our goal is to continue the Teacher-in-Residence Program in Summer 2025.
+Through a grant from the Woods Hole Sea Grant in Summer 2021 we expanded our efforts to support diversity in STEM by supporting teachers from underrepresented groups in STEM (Women, Black, Indigenous, People of Color), or those teaching students primarily from underrepresented populations.

 The Teacher-in-Residence program was funded by National Science Foundation grant #1347610.
 Any opinions, findings, and conclusions or recommendations expressed are those of the author and do not necessarily reflect the views of the National Science Foundation.

-For more information, contact Bridget Burger, Director, Cape Cod STEM Network at director@capecodstemnetwork.org.
+For more information, contact Paul Reibach, Director, Cape Cod STEM Network at director@capecodstemnetwork.org.